Procedure Library

 Applicability

-Investigators or administrators submitting a sponsored project proposal or submission, including letters of intent and pre-proposals, that require University authorization, institutional approval, and/or OSP involvement.
+A new DSS must be created whenever Investigators or administrators submit a sponsored project proposal, including letters of intent or pre-proposals, that require University authorization, institutional approval, or OSP involvement.
 This includes:

-Please use the Current UU Project Number field on the Proposal Information page in eProposal to tie projects together:
+When applicable, use the Current UU Project Number field on the Proposal Information page in eProposal to list the previous project number(s), if applicable, to link the previous and new submissions:

 Instructions

-- Read the Obtain Approvals portion of the Grant Life Cycle for detailed instructions on completing the DSS.
+- Refer to the Obtain Approvals section of the Grant Life Cycle for detailed guidance on completing the DSS.

 Related Policies and Procedures